Giulio64/IOT2020Assignments/README.md

 The values collected need to be transmitted to your Cloud infrastructure.
 Using the data collected at the cloud, you need to develop a simple activity recognition model that detects if the user is standing still, or walking/running/being on a vehicle."

-* [Demonstration] See a demonstration on youtube:TBD
+* [Demonstration] See a demonstration on youtube:https://youtu.be/_zjVmtT0SMU
 * [Tutorial]check out the post on linkedin for the full tutorial:TBD

 please see inside Application Logic and Presentation>webApp for the resources of the 4^th assignment